-Shareholders must be aware of potential tax impacts resulting from amendments to the current German Investment Tax Act (Investmentstevergesetz) by the German Investment Tax Reform Act applicable as from 1 January 2018 (GITA).
+Shareholders must be aware of potential tax impacts resulting from amendments to the current German Investment Tax Act (Investmentsteuergesetz) by the German Investment Tax Reform Act applicable as from 1 January 2018 (GITA).
 As a consequence, in principle a newly introduced opaque tax regime will apply, where as a rule both the investment fund (Investmentfonds) or its sub-funds (haftungs- und vermögensrechtlich voneinander getrennte Teile eines Investmentfonds) within the meaning of the GITA and its investors will be subject to taxation.
+With its entry into force on 1 January 2018, the GITA should in general apply to all investment funds (Investmentfonds) or its sub-funds (haftungs- und vermögensrechtlich voneinander getrennte Teile eines Investment funds) within the meaning of the GITA and their investors will be subject to taxation.
 With its entry into force on 1 January 2018, the GITA should in general apply to all investment funds (Investmentfonds) or its sub-funds (haftungs- und vermögensrechtlich voneinander getrennte Teile eines Investmentfonds) within the meaning of the GITA and their investors without providing for any grandfathering rules.